department-of-veterans-affairs/vets-design-system-documentation/.github/ISSUE_TEMPLATE/component_announcement.md

 - [ ] Delete this section once complete

 ## Description
-Announce that [component name] is ready for use and add it to the "What's New" page on design.va.gov.
+Announce that [component name] is ready for use, add it to the "What's New" page on design.va.gov, and update the Maturity Scale label to "Use: Deployed" on design.va.gov (and Storybook and Sketch, when we enable that feature).

 ## Details
 Dependent on the completion of development, the creation of Sketch artifacts and component page, and documentation for the component on design.va.gov.